$\Lambda$-Returns to Scale and Individual Minimum Extrapolation Principle: Empirical illustration: estimation of individual -returns to scale for the US industries

 \subsection{Data description and estimation strategy}

 All basic data are estimated by the Bureau of Economic Analysis (BEA) through yearly production accounts established for each specific industry (\url{http://www.bea.gov/}).
-The decision making units (DMUs) are the 63 industries (Appendix 1, Table \ref{liste}).
+The decision making units (DMUs) are the 63 industries (Appendix 1, Table 1).

-All output quantity indexes are weighted by their respective value levels in 2012 to obtain the gross output expressed in constants US dollars 2012.
+All output and intermediate quantity indexes are weighted by their respective value levels in 2012 to obtain the gross output expressed in constant US dollar 2012.
 Volumes of fixed capital consumption are approximated by the cost depreciations of the three types of capital services (also expressed in constant 2012 prices).
 Finally, full-time employees measure annual changes in labour quantity.

-This empirical illustration aims to provide the optimal individual $\alpha$-returns to scale for each industry (or DMU).
+This empirical illustration aims to provide the optimal individual $\Lambda$-returns to scale for each industry (or Decision Making Unit - DMU).
 To do so, we implement the input-oriented model introduced in Subsection 4.1.
 Indeed, we first estimate the optimal input oriented individual $\alpha$-returns to scale which is noted $\alpha^\star$.
-This $\alpha^\star$ is the maximal $\alpha$ that minimizes the inefficiency score ($\phi$), for each DMU (program $P_j$).
-Once the optimal $\alpha^\star$ obtained, we apply programs ($P_j^-$) and ($P_j^+$).
+This $\alpha^\star$ is the maximal $\alpha$ that minimizes the inefficiency score ($D^I$), for each DMU (program $P_j$).
+Once $\alpha^\star$ obtained, we apply programs ($P_j^-$) and ($P_j^+$).
 These two programs allow to determine if there exists, for each DMU, an interval ($\Lambda^\star$) having a lower ($\alpha^\star_-$) and an upper ($\alpha^\star_+$) bounds, and which contains $\alpha^\star$.
 In such case, we established a procedure to characterize the returns to scale as follows.
 If the lower ($\alpha^\star_-$) bound is greater than 1, then the industry is characterized by increasing returns (IRS).
 On the other hand, if the upper ($\alpha^\star_+$) bound is lower than 1, then the industry is characterized by decreasing returns (DRS).
 In both cases, it is clear that the hypothesis of constant returns to scale (CRS) can be rejected.
 However, when the interval $\left[\alpha^\star_-, \alpha^\star_+\right]$ includes 1 then, we consider that the hypothesis of CRS cannot be rejected.